Fooxly/vscode-provision-lens/MANUAL.md

 **Note**: Styling is done using [DecorationRenderOptions](https://code.visualstudio.com/api/references/vscode-api#DecorationRenderOptions).
 You are able to use all of the decoration properties to customize your keywords.

 - `group`: Which group the keyword does belong to. _(Keep in mind that the group does not actually have to exist in the ProVision.groups property, as that is primarily for styling)_
+- `mustIncludeColon`: When searching for the keywords, they need to have a colon (":") to be registered.
+- `caseSensitive`: If letter casing should match when searching for the keywords.

 ### Groups property